m-zakeri/lab/docs/en/checklist/phd_dissertation.md

 - [ ] The proposal has been proofread and reviewed multiple times for accuracy and coherence

+---

-## M.Sc.
-Thesis Defense Submission Checklist
+## Defense Submission Checklist

-This checklist ensures that all required materials are submitted and are in a ready state for review before the **M.Sc. thesis viva session**.
+This checklist ensures that all required materials are submitted and are in a ready state for review before the **M.Sc. dissertation viva session**.
 Optional items marked.

-### **1. Thesis Document**
+### **1. Dissertation Document**
-- [ ] Finalized thesis document adhering to the **department’s formatting guidelines**
+- [ ] Finalized dissertation document adhering to the **department’s formatting guidelines**
 - [ ] All sections are complete, including the abstract, introduction, literature review, methodology, results, conclusions, and future work
 - [ ] Figures, tables, and equations are **numbered** and cross-referenced within the text
 - [ ] All references are correctly cited using the specified citation style (_e.g._, IEEE, ACM, APA, etc.)